Key People:

 The pupa, or chrysalis

 Lepidopteran pupae show the same sort of evolutionary gradation from primitive to advanced as do larvae and adults.
 In the primitive mandibulate moths and sparkling archaic sun moths (family Eriocraniidae), the pupa has free and movable appendages and functional mandibles.
 In some less-primitive groups the pupa retains the ability to move some appendages.
 In the higher moths and the butterflies, all appendages are tightly fastened to the body wall.
 Called obtect pupae, these are immobile and able to wriggle only one or two abdominal segments.
 In a few groups the pupa has special stridulating rasps for sound production.
 Nearly all of the external structures of the adult can be seen on the pupa.
 The wings are prominent, folded down flat along the ventral surface, with the proboscis halves, the legs, and the antennae between them.
-At the posterior end is a spiny pad or spike, the cremaster, which in many groups attaches the pupa to silk fibres spun by the larva.
+At the posterior end is a spiny pad or spike, the cremaster, which in many groups attaches the pupa to silk fibers spun by the larva.

 Except for a very slight respiratory exchange and a little water loss, the pupa is physiologically self-sufficient.
 Within it most of the cells and tissues of the larva undergo considerable histolysis (breakdown) as the adult structures are built up from the existing rudiments.
 Some structures begin developing as far back as the first larval stages.